sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 	IPC$                                              	READ ONLY
 ```

 So it looks like we have read access to IPC$.
-Searching again for tools to poke this further gets us to https://github.com/SecureAuthCorp/impacket.
-Lets use a tool from this suite: https://github.com/SecureAuthCorp/impacket/blob/master/examples/smbclient.py
+Searching again for tools to poke this further gets us to a tool called [impacket](https://github.com/SecureAuthCorp/impacket).
+Lets use a tool from this suite called [smbclient.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/smbclient.py)

 ```console
 root@endeavour:~/impacket/examples# ./smbclient.py hazard:stealth1agent@10.10.10.149